 How Does it Affect Me?

 The new Making Tax Digital for VAT rules apply to all businesses that are registered for VAT and those that have ever had a taxable income above the VAT threshold i.e. have had to complete a VAT return at any time.
 There are very few exemptions.
-The new rules became law on 1st April 2019.

 The first phase of MTD requires companies to keep ‘digital’ records and, in particular, digital VAT records.
 This means that businesses who previously kept manual books or used spreadsheets have to move to a software application to manage their accounts and submit their VAT returns electronically, directly from the application to HMRC.